jeeviacademy/jeeviacademy/README.md

-# TECH Jeevi Academy
+#  Jeevi Academy

-👋 Welcome to TECH Jeevi Academy's GitHub profile!
+👋 Welcome to  Jeevi Academy's GitHub profile!

-At TECH Jeevi Academy, we are committed to providing top-notch technology education and resources to learners of all levels.
+At  Jeevi Academy, we are committed to providing top-notch technology education and resources to learners of all levels.
 Our goal is to equip individuals with the skills and knowledge necessary to excel in the dynamic tech industry.

 ## 🔭 What We Do